WebMole/Micro-Crawler/ReadMe.md

 ## Usage

-Run website on a webserver
+Run website on a webserver.
+If you have [Python](https://www.python.org/), you can simply run

+    python -m SimpleHTTPServer

 ### Same Origin Policy